trayla/ssp/README.md

 ## Usage

 Prepare your host with the following command.
 This is necessary only once while you can install and remove the platform from your host as much as you like.
-During this process you have to accept the licence agreement of the Ansible product suite.
 ```ShellSession
 sudo /opt/mgmt/ssp/platform.sh prepare
 ```